BKUTeam/UWC2.0-UI/README.md

 └── view
     └── readme.md
 ```
-# Simple rules when using Git.
+# Simple rules when using Git:
 1. For development, you have to create a new branch like this: `feat/your_feature`.
 Eg: `feat/home`
 2. Before merging your branch to `main`,
   - Ensure that your ticket passes the definition of done